-- 2.6.1 Role Administers O&M responsibilities at the Facility - 2.6.2 Responsibilities: - a.
+- 2.6.1 Role Administers O&M responsibilities at Facility. - 2.6.2 Responsibilities: - a.
 Coordinate with the Facility Lead Technician to ensure that this plan is properly executed. - b.
 Participate in responses to emergency events at the Facility. - c.
 Conduct any plan readiness reviews and provide reports to management. - d.
-Ensure the requirements and processes laid out in this plan are followed by all site Personnel. - e.
-Provide feedback to the Facility Lead Technician on this plan and any lessons learned to improve the plan.
+Ensures the requirements and processes laid out in this plan are followed by all site Personnel. - e.
+Provide feedback to Facility Lead Technician on this plan and any lessons learned to improve the plan.

-2.7 ASSET MANAGEMENT
+2.7 Asset Management

 - 2.7.1 Role Asset Management subcontractor for the Facility - 2.7.2 Responsibilities: - a.
 Participate in the administration, execution, and update of the plan. - b.
-Coordinate with O&M, GO, GOP contractors in compliance and operations matters. - c.
+Coordinates with O&M, GO, GOP contractors in compliance and operations matters. - c.
 Participate in training.

-2.8 ASSET OWNER
+2.8 Asset Owner